 Our revenue, gross margin and results of operations can fluctuate significantly and unpredictably from quarter to quarter.
 Our budgeted expense levels are based on our visibility into customer spending plans and our projections of future revenue and gross margin.
 Visibility into customer spending levels can be uncertain, spending patterns are subject to change, and reductions in our expense levels can take significant time to implement.
 A significant portion of our quarterly revenue is generated from customer orders received during that same quarter (which we refer to as "book to revenue").
 Accordingly, our revenue for a particular quarter is difficult to predict, and a shortfall in expected orders in any given quarter can materially adversely affect our revenue and results of operations for that quarter or future quarterly periods.
+For example, our quarterly order volumes were meaningfully below revenue during the third quarter of fiscal 2020, challenging our visibility and the outlook for our orders and revenue in future periods.
 Additional factors that contribute to fluctuations in our revenue, gross margin and operating results include:

-- changes in spending levels or network deployment plans by customers, particularly with respect to our service provider and Web-scale provider customers: - order timing and volume, including book to revenue orders; - shipment and delivery timing; - backlog levels; - the level of competition and pricing pressure in our industry; - the pace and impact of price erosion that we regularly encounter in our markets; - the impact of commercial concessions or unfavorable commercial terms required to maintain incumbency or secure new opportunities with key customers; - · the mix of revenue by product segment, geography and customer in any particular quarter; - our level of success in achieving targeted cost reductions and improved efficiencies in our supply chain; - our incurrence of start-up costs, including lower margin phases of projects required to support initial deployments, gain new customers or enter new markets: - our level of success in accessing new markets and obtaining new customers; - long- and short-term changing behaviors or customer needs that impact demand for our products and services or the products and services of our customers: - technology-based price compression and our introduction of new platforms with improved price for performance; - changing market, economic and political conditions, including the impact of tariffs and other trade restrictions or efforts to withdraw from or materially modify international trade agreements; - · factors beyond our control such as natural disasters, acts of war or terrorism, and epidemics, including the COVID-19 pandemic;
+- changes in spending levels or network deployment plans by customers, particularly with respect to our service provider and Web-scale provider customers: - order timing and volume, including book to revenue orders; - · shipment and delivery timing; - backlog levels; - the level of competition and pricing pressure in our industry;

-- the financial stability of our customers and suppliers; - consolidation activity among our customers, suppliers and competitors; - the timing of revenue recognition on sales, particularly relating to large orders; - installation service availability and readiness of customer sites; - · availability of components and manufacturing capacity; - · adverse impact of foreign exchange; and - seasonal effects in our business.
+- the pace and impact of price erosion that we regularly encounter in our markets; - the impact of commercial concessions or unfavorable commercial terms required to maintain incumbency or secure new opportunities with key customers; - the mix of revenue by product segment, geography and customer in any particular quarter; - our level of success in achieving targeted cost reductions and improved efficiencies in our supply chain; - our incurrence of start-up costs, including lower margin phases of projects required to support initial deployments, gain new customers or enter new markets: - · our level of success in accessing new markets and obtaining new customers; - long- and short-term changing behaviors or customer needs that impact demand for our products and services or the products and services of our customers; - · technology-based price compression and our introduction of new platforms with improved price for performance; - changing market, economic and political conditions, including the impact of tariffs and other trade restrictions or efforts to withdraw from or materially modify international trade agreements; - factors beyond our control such as natural disasters, acts of war or terrorism, and epidemics, including the COVID-19 pandemic; - the financial stability of our customers and suppliers; - consolidation activity among our customers, suppliers and competitors; - the timing of revenue recognition on sales, particularly relating to large orders; - installation service availability and readiness of customer sites; - · availability of components and manufacturing capacity; - adverse impact of foreign exchange; and - seasonal effects in our business.

 As a result of these factors and other conditions affecting our business and operating results, we believe that quarterly comparisons of our operating results are not necessarily a good indication of possible future performance.
 Quarterly fluctuations from the above factors may cause our revenue, gross margin and results of operations to underperform in relation to our guidance, long-term financial targets or the expectations of financial analysts or investors, which may cause volatility or decreases in our stock price.
-See the risk factor above entitled "The COVID-19 pandemic has impacted our business and results of operation and could have a material adverse effect on our business, results of operations and financial condition the future" for additional factors related to COVID-19 that could cause our revenue, gross margin and operating results to fluctuate.
+See the risk factor above entitled "The COVID-19 pandemic has impacted our business and results of operation and could have a material adverse effect on our business, results of operations and financial condition in the future" for additional factors related to COVID-19 that could cause our revenue, gross margin and operating results to fluctuate.